Dealing with “gatekeepers” at work: Beware of Dr. No

 Groups, too

-It gets personal
+It gets personal — and sometimes passively-aggressive

 Many gatekeepers resent “live wires” who bring originality and fresh energies into the room.
 Accordingly, the bureaucratic, gatekeeping mindset resists both new ideas and those suspected of harboring them.
 It is likely that someone regarded as a non-conformist will experience extra heavy gatekeeping resistance to a proposal or suggestion, simply because of the source.